 20 January 2022

-Last October, Shrewsbury Flaxmill Maltings welcomed the film crew from BBC One’s Antiques Road Trip to site.
+In October 2021, Shrewsbury Flaxmill Maltings welcomed the film crew from BBC One’s Antiques Road Trip to site.

 Their team spent the day with Historic England’s Nick Hill, where presenter Raj Bisram learnt all about the fascinating story of the Flaxmill Maltings.
 During a segment of the programme, Antiques Road Trip viewers will hear all about this internationally-significant site.